coralogix/terraform-provider-coralogix/docs/data-sources/alert.md

 }
 ```

-Using a code example like this will output the id of suce an alert:
+Using this code example will output the alert name:
 ```hcl
 output "name" {
   value       = coralogix_alert.my_alert.name